 - California state lottery winnings

-- Interest on loans from utility companies: a deduction for interest paid or incurred by a public utility company financed loan that is used to purchase and install energy efficient equipment or products.
+- Interest on loans from utility companies is deductible when the loan is used to purchase and install energy-efficient equipment or products.

 California Tax Credits

-- Child/Dependent Care Credit: a percentage of the federal credit is allowed for qualified child/dependent care expenses.
+- Child and Dependent Care Credit: A percentage of the federal credit is allowed for qualified child and dependent care expenses.
 This credit is refundable.
 Its rules largely mirror those for the federal Child and Dependent Care Credit.

-- Joint Custody Head of Household Credit: taxpayers who are single or married/RDP filing separately who have a child can qualify for this credit worth up to $484 for the 2021 tax year.
+- Joint Custody Head of Household Credit: Taxpayers who are single and married/registered domestic partners who file separately and have a child can qualify for this credit worth up to $484 for the 2021 tax year.

 Filing Your Return